OpenObservability/OpenMetrics/OpenMetrics.md

 A Histogram's Metric's LabelSet MUST NOT have a "le" label name.

 Bucket values MAY have exemplars.
 Buckets are cumulative to allow monitoring systems to drop any non-+Inf bucket for performance/anti-denial-of-service reasons in a way that loses granularity but is still a valid Histogram.
-EDITOR’S NOTE: The second sentence is a consideration, it can be moved if needed
+EDITOR'S NOTE: The second sentence is a consideration, it can be moved if needed

 Each bucket covers the values less and or equal to it, and the value of the exemplar MUST be within this range.
 Exemplars SHOULD be put into the bucket with the highest value.
 A bucket MUST NOT have more than one exemplar.